 d.
 Do you understand the opposing sides view of the case?
 What is wrong with their perception?
 What is right with their perception?

 e.
 What are the points of agreement and disagreement between the parties (both factual and legal)?

 g.
 What remedies are available through litigation or otherwise?

 i.
 Do you have adequate information to discuss settlement?
-If now, how will you obtain sufficient information to make a meaningful settlement discussion possible?
+If not, how will you obtain sufficient information to make a meaningful settlement discussion possible?

 j.
-Are their outstanding liens?
+Are there outstanding liens?
 Do we need to include a representative of the lienholder?